perjerz/academic-perjerz/content/home/consulting.md

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = 'Open for Remote or Freelance Man-hour Projects'
+  label = ''
 +++

-**Angular consulting, mentoring, and training for startups and enterprises.**
+**Angular consulting, mentoring, and training for startups and enterprises**